TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   Scan the chain and update the TrueBlocks index of appearances.

 Usage:
-  chifra scrape [flags] [mode...]
+  chifra scrape [flags]

-Arguments:
-  mode - which scraper(s) to run (scrape by default)
-	One or more of [ index | monitors | both ]

 Flags:
-  -p, --pin           pin new chunks (and blooms) to IPFS (requires Pinata key and running IPFS node) -o, --port string   specify the server's port (:8080 default) -s, --sleep float   the number of seconds to sleep between passes (default 14)
+  -p, --pin             pin new chunks (and blooms) to IPFS (requires Pinata key and running IPFS node) -s, --sleep float     the number of seconds to sleep between passes (default 14) -n, --n_blocks uint   maximum number of blocks to process (default 2000)

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]